AndreiFAD/raspberry_pi_cluster/README.md

 ## Preparation of nodes (network, user, authorized keys):<br>
-I made a script to set up the network for master and for workers. the different is only the variables in the top and master wlan0 is configured as well
+I made a script to set up the network for master and for workers.
+The differences are only the variables in the top and at script of master node the wlan0 is also configured.

 https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/master_node_preparation.sh